SonsOfSaturn/sonsofsaturn.github.io/_pages/about.md

 feature_row1:
   - image_path: /assets/images/casefile_cropped.jpg
     alt: "placeholder image 2"
-    excerpt: 'Julia\'s character is portrayed by anonymous artist: exploring.her -- known for self-portraiture amidst urban decay, \'Her\' work continues to challenge norms around nudity in a world focused on perception of the hidden.
-Check out more of her work here.'
+    excerpt: "Julia's character is portrayed by anonymous artist: exploring.her -- known for self-portraiture amidst urban decay, 'Her' work continues to challenge norms around nudity in a world focused on perception of the hidden.
+Check out more of her work here."
 ---

 Sons of Saturn is primarily solo-developed by Charles Lawson.
 Charles collected and edited nearly all of the image assets used and was responsible for programming the game and writing the script.